TrackSoul/GreenInHouse_PlantPot/components/backend/README.md

 ## Running the service

-Just run `dms2223backend` as any other program.
+Just run `backend` as any other program.

 ## REST API specification

-This service exposes a REST API in OpenAPI format that can be browsed at `dms2223backend/openapi/spec.yml` or in the HTTP path `/api/v1/ui/` of the service.
+This service exposes a REST API in OpenAPI format that can be browsed at `greeninhouse/openapi/spec.yml` or in the HTTP path `/api/v1/ui/` of the service.

 ## Services integration